mandadapu-group/parallel-swap-mc/README.md

-# ParallelSwapMC
+# *ParallelSwapMC* - A HOOMD-Blue Plugin for Parallel SWAP Algorithm

 ParallelSwapMC is a plug-in for HOOMD-Blue, a particle simulation toolkit, that allows parallel Monte Carlo simulation of soft & hard continuous-polydisperse particles on CPUs.
+In particular, it adds moves which swap either the diameter or positions of the particles.
+The code is largely based on HOOMD-Blue's [Hard Particle Monte Carlo](https://hoomd-blue.readthedocs.io/en/stable/package-hpmc.html) (HPMC) and Just-in-Time (JIT) package

 Files that come with this plugin:
  - CMakeLists.txt   : main CMake configuration file for the plugin